Trump's Russia Problem

 — Trump's secretary of state, Rex Tillerson, has faced criticism from many Democrats for the close ties with Putin he cultivated as the chief executive of Exxon Mobil.

-— U.S. intelligence officials informed then-President-elect Trump about a dossier, complied by a former British intelligence officer, that alleges the Russians have compromising material on Trump.
-At the time, U.S. officials said the claims are unconfirmed and Trump angrily dismissed them.
+— U.S. intelligence officials informed then-President-elect Trump about a dossier, compiled by a former British intelligence officer, that alleges the Russians have compromising material on Trump.
+At the time, U.S. officials said the claims are unconfirmed, and Trump angrily dismissed them.

 So far, Trump and Putin have just had one phone call, on Jan.
 28, where both leaders said they would like better relations after years of friction.